 The record-breaking 540th pass came with 7:08 left in the third quarter.
-Brees hit tight end Josh Hill all alone in the end zone.
+Brees hit tight end Josh Hill all alone in the end zone for a 5-yard score.
 Brees got the ball, took off his helmet, pointed to the crowd and blew kisses.
 It was fitting it happened at the Mercedes-Benz Superdome.
 No quarterback has ever thrown more touchdowns at one venue than Brees has at the Superdome.

-Brees tied Brady for second place on the all-time list on a touchdown pass to Michael Thomas early in the second quarter.
-When Brees set the career record for all-time passing yards in 2018, passing Manning, Smith caught the record-setting pass on a long touchdown.
-Smith’s 21-yard score over the middle against the Indianapolis Colts on Monday made some more history.
+Brees came into the game one touchdown behind Brady and two behind Manning.
+He tied Brady for second place on the all-time list on a touchdown pass to Michael Thomas early in the second quarter.
+When Brees set the career record for all-time passing yards in 2018, also surpassing Manning for that mark, Smith caught the record-setting pass on a long touchdown.
+Smith’s 21-yard score over the middle against the Colts on Monday made some more history.

 Smith almost had the record-breaker too, but his second touchdown was wiped off the board due to an offensive pass interference call in the final seconds of the first half.
 Brees and the Saints started to celebrate, but the play came back and Saints fans yelled at the officials.
 The celebration would have to wait.
 But not much longer.

 This is just the latest major passing record Brees holds.
 In October 2018, he passed Manning for the all-time yardage record, also in a “Monday Night Football” game.
 Brees likes big moments on the prime-time stage.
 He also set an NFL single-season passing yardage record in 2011 on “MNF” and a record for most consecutive games with a touchdown pass on “Sunday Night Football” in 2012.
 Brees is also tops in NFL history for completions (6,792 before Monday night) and career completion percentage (67.5 before Monday night).